Roanoke Star: Hike the Star Trail to Spectacular Views Across Virginia’s Blue Ridge

-I’d wanted to hike to the Roanoke Star for quite some time.
-I’d seen the iconic man-made star so many times (mostly lit up at night in red, white and blue).
+I was eager to hike to the Roanoke Star.
+Also called the Mill Mountain Star, I’d seen the iconic steel star many times (mostly lit up at night in red, white and blue).

-Thankfully, the 3.3-mile out-and-back Star Trail at Mill Mountain Park allows you to see the star up close in all its glory.
-So I took on this moderate hike last spring with my family.
+The 3.3-mile out-and-back Star Trail at Mill Mountain Park allows you to see the star up close in all its glory.
+I tackled this hike last spring with my family.

-The elevation gain is 774 feet – which doesn’t seem like much – but my kids petered out quickly since it’s basically a steady uphill hike.
-But then all downhill on the return, of course.
+The elevation gain is 774 feet – which doesn’t seem like much – but my kids petered out since it’s a steady uphill hike.
+It’s all downhill on the return, of course.

-At 100 feet tall, the Roanoke Star earned the distinction of the largest man-made star.
-The iconic steel star has been welcoming visitors to Virginia’s Blue Ridge since late-1949.
+At 100 feet tall, the Roanoke Star is the largest man-made star.
+The steel star has been welcoming visitors to Virginia’s Blue Ridge since late-1949.

 |Elevation Gain||774 feet|